lco-sp/5109/README.md

 oxford_output.txt: Candidates for jkllahm, includes matching words from Oxford English Dictionary and as much key as possible

 Nolan: Article notes "aberrance", possibly indicating a direct link between the symbol shown and the char/int encoded.
 Some symbols look similar to upside-down chars/ints, with some elements of the encoded char/int obscured/moved

+Solution: oxford_output.txt iteration 1157 combined with the hint of http://www.scpwiki.com/character-development (Iteration 1157 is made redundant by the hint, but still nice to see that it *was* in the candidate list, at least.)